mwitte/TechDivision.Search/README.md

 TechDivision.Search
 ===================

-The TechDivision.Search package provides an interface for the TechDivision.Neos.Search package.
+This package provides an interface for the [TechDivision.Neos.Search](https://github.com/mwitte/TechDivision.Neos.Search) package.
 There are two different implementations provided:

 ### Solr Rest